 Apart from the inadequate stall force to fully utilize the long amplitude, Theragun’s Achilles heel has also been:

-- Poorly varied attachments – the Thumb, Ball and Dampener attachments feel basically the same.
+- So-so varied attachments – attachments like Ball and Dampener feel basically the same.

-- Few accessories in their entry-level guns – Prime has 4 poorly varied attachments and the Mini has only the one attachment.
-They both also don’t come with a carrying case.
+- Few accessories in their entry-level guns – Prime has 4 poorly varied attachments don’t come with a carrying case.
+Mini used to have just one attachment, but the new Mini 2.0 finally has more.

 So, What Then Makes The Best Theragun Alternative?